Is 2022 a good time to build a custom home?

 4. Are Interest Rates going to Increase?

 It’s no longer a question will interest rates increase, but now the question is how much.
 The housing market has been spoiled with low interest rates for years.
 Unfortunately, with the high inflation the Federal Reserve will continue to push rates higher until inflation is controlled.
 This will continue to put pressure on mortgage interest rates throughout the year.
-We anticipate rates to climb to around 6% by the end of 2022.

 Historically these are still extremely good rates.
 Most people refinance their homes over the life of the loan so if interest rates were to dip in the future you could always take advantage of lower rates by refinancing.
 Many of our buyers are choosing to do 5 or 7 year ARMs on their construction loans allowing them to lock in a lower rate until they refinance in the future at lower rate.

 5. Where do I find Land for my Custom Home?

 - We reported back in June of 2021 that vacant land supply was at the lowest level ever recorded.
 It has continued to worsen.
 The supply chain issues and long approval process has pushed out the timeline for when more lots will come on line.